 At AVIO Consulting, we love curious people.
 We respect those who do their research to make informed choices about their career.
-We know that the hiring process can feel impersonal and confusing, no matter where you apply.
-So, since you are the type who does their homework, here’s some information about our process, answers to common questions, and tips for making the best impression in an AVIO interview.
+So, since you’re taking the time to do your homework, here’s some information about our process, answers to common questions, and tips for making the best impression in an AVIO interview.

 We initially look for three things in prospective AVIO team members: Competency, Communication, and Curiosity.
-The following is an exploration of these attributes.
+What does that mean?

-1. Competency: Technical competency is a must — knowing your tools and following best practices ensures a great final product.
+- Competency: Technical competency is a must.
+Knowing your tools and following best practices ensures a great final product.

-2. Communication: Each role at AVIO is client-facing, so being able to communicate with the external business is important.
+- Communication: Each role at AVIO is client-facing, so it’s important to be able to communicate with the external business.
+We value clear, concise communication just as much internally.

-3. Curiosity: Curiosity for us means being driven to learn new things, working to improve skills and practices, and helping others to do the same.
-Knowledge sharing is a massive part of who we are as a company.
+- Curiosity: For us, curiosity means being driven to learn new things, working to improve skills and practices, and helping others to do the same.
+Knowledge-sharing is a massive part of who we are as a company.

 Knowledge sharing is a massive part of who we are as a company.

-Once hired as an AVIO consultant, your performance is based on our Nine Behaviors:
+Once hired as an AVIO consultant, your performance is based on those same values:

-Any of our interviewers will be happy to give you more details on how these behaviors guide our work at AVIO.
+Any of our interviewers will be happy to give you more details on how these values guide our work at AVIO.

 General Advice for AVIO Interviews

-2. BE PREPARED.
+- BE PREPARED.
 Most people are nervous during interviews; we’ve all been there.
 You can combat some of your nerves with simple preparation.
 Think about the most challenging projects you’ve worked on, difficult problems you’ve solved, and times when you’ve made mistakes.
-Take a few minutes to list out the tools you’ve used for each phase of the SDLC so you won’t forget names in the moment.
+Take a few minutes to list out the tools you’ve used for each phase of the software development life cycle so you won’t forget names in the moment.

-4. BE DIRECT.
-We are a diverse team with different styles, but the most of the people you’ll meet in this process are direct communicators.
+- BE DIRECT.
+We are a diverse team with different styles, but most of the people you’ll meet in this process are direct communicators.
 When they ask a direct question, they will want a direct answer.
 If you feel that more context or detail is needed to answer, say so.
-If you find yourself talking for a long time, take a moment to stop and ask the interviewer if what you’ve said is sufficient or if they would like more detail.
+If you find yourself talking for a long time, take a moment to stop and ask the interviewer if your response is sufficient or if they would like more detail.

 AVIO’s Interview Process

-The last step is the 60-minute Final Interview with the executive team.
-This is usually the EVP and the CTO, though sometimes the President will join.
+- Final Interview (60-minutes): The last step with the executive team.
+This typically includes the Executive VP and the CTO, although the President may also attend.
 What they’re looking for in this interview is the whole package: any technical weaknesses or areas that weren’t addressed in other interviews, your communication skills and how well you present yourself, and what kind of team dynamic you are most successful in.

 Feedback